 At the conclusion of the investigation, the Investigator will prepare an Investigation Report, which will contain a summary of issues, key findings of fact, and an analysis of disputed facts based on all available evidence.
 The Investigation Report will include recommended findings of fact based on a preponderance of the evidence standard, and an assessment of any Policy violations based on such recommended findings.
 Although not required, the Investigation Report may contain such underlying investigation materials as the Investigator determines are reasonably appropriate in view of the nature of the complaint and the investigation.
 The Investigation Report will be made available to both parties for review, who will then have five (5) business days to submit a response to the Chief Civil Rights Officer.
 Except for good cause shown and accepted at the discretion of the Chief Civil Rights Officer, late responses or responses of more than five (5) pages (including any exhibits or appendices) will not be considered.
-The Chief Civil Rights Officer will then review the Investigation Report and any responses with the relevant Sanctioning Officer as identified in this Policy based on the Respondent's status.
+The Chief Civil Rights Officer will then review the Investigation Report and any responses with the relevant Sanctioning Officer as identified in this Policy41 based on the Respondent's status.
 The Sanctioning Officer will determine whether to accept or reject the Investigator's Report, will make a final determination of Responsibility, and will impose sanctions upon a finding of Responsibility.
+In cases involving sexual misconduct and student Claimants, the College will provide written notice to both parties of the outcome of the complaint, including whether a policy violation was found to have occurred, the basis for that determination, including factual findings, and any discipline imposed.

-Both parties will have five (5) business days to review the report and submit an appeal.
+Both parties will have five (5) business days to review the Investigator's Report and submit an appeal.
 The Appeal will be submitted to the Chief Civil Rights Officer or the Dean of Faculty for Faculty Respondents.
 The grounds for appeal are limited to the categories "significant procedural error" or "new information".
 The appeal should not exceed (5) pages, including all attachments and exhibits.

-The decision on appeal is final.
+The decision on appeal is final and will be provided to the parties.